hidny/FailedTestCaseMover/README.md

 This project is still being worked on, but it will probably not take long to complete.

-#TODO: be able to process input from git diff Testcase...
 #TODO: be able to make a git diff call and make a file out of it

-#TODO: make constants file
 #TODO: org all util function in single file?
 #TODO: make CLI interface as simple as possible